isomerpages/csc-corp/pages/faq.md

 </ul>

-<p> Note: Whenever possible, we will send the PPLs as soon as the programme is confirmed.
+<p><b>Note:</b> Whenever possible, we will send the PPLs as soon as the programme is confirmed.
 In most cases, we can only confirm the programme 3 weeks before it starts.</p>

 <p class="mini-header">Contacting Us</p>